leitao/containers/README.md

  instance-50  | 169.45.172.126

 Special thanks for the team that got these machines running in time for
+Interconnect:
+	* Franck Barillaud
+	* John Jacobson
-Interconnect: John Jacobson, Franck Barillaud and Johnny Shieh.
+	* Johnny Shieh.